 Bird of Paradise

-The large, upright Strelitzia Reginae, commonly the Bird of Paradise plant, adds a rich, tropical flair to your space as its glossy, banana-shaped leaves fan out.
+The large, upright Strelitzia Reginae, more commonly the Bird of Paradise plant, adds a rich, tropical flair to your space as its glossy, banana-shaped leaves fan out.
 It is relatively hardy and adapts to a wide spectrum of light conditions from direct sun to low, indirect light, but will flourish in a sunny spot.
+It is closely related to the banana plant.

-It is one of the most popular house plants in the world for good reason: it is easy to care for and its large, structural leaves bring style and grace to any setting.
+It is one of the most popular houseplants in the world for good reason: it is easy to care for and its large, structural leaves bring style and grace to any setting.
 Bird of Paradise exhibits tall stalks carrying broad green leaves with a glossy finish and often produces new leaves.
 It is common for older leaves to tear and curl over time.
+It is easier to grow than many tropical plants and makes for a vigorous, rapidly growing indoor plant.
+It can be moved outside in the summer and thrives for half the year.